As of August 2020 I have released my very own illustrated book out into the world: Sketchy Adventures Around The World Volume 1.

 This is where I initially went a bit wrong.
 I ended up inadvertently sizing my book pages too small.
 After I had exported a PDF to preview the document I realised my error.
 I had to go back set a larger size and reset all of the text and images I had laid out!
 This was not fun.
 Learn from my mistake and set your document at the right size to begin with.

 What is the ‘right size’?

 The first thing to remember is that we are designing an e-book.
-Therefore most recommendations will be dependant on the size of device you are targeting.
+Therefore most recommendations will be dependent on the size of the device you are targeting.
 As we are focussing on a PDF here (and not a written book for an e-reader) then a good size to aim for is a mid-size tablet.

 Within Adobe InDesign, there are settings to choose specific types of devices such as a 10.2 inch iPad or a certain model of phone etc. These are useful if you are designing an app for example and you want to design for many different screen sizes.

 Our PDF ebook can be resized nicely for most screens so this is why picking an average-sized tablet screen will do fine.
 My book was designed at the size: 1668 x 2224 pixels.
 I have tested my PDF book on several phones, a Samsung tablet, a MacBook 12 inch and a Macbook Pro 15 inch and it looks perfectly fine across all of them.

 Your software may have some presets for document sizes but if you are looking for at least an indication of what works then I hope that information helps!

 Make sure your document is laid out on individual pages and not with facing pages (where you can see 2 pages adjoined in the middle like a traditional book).
 Your PDF will be scrolled with one page beneath the next so make sure you also lay it out in this fashion.

 Leave the first page for your front cover.
 You can use one of your sketches on the front cover or you could draw something specifically, add a title and your name of course.